jem316/Matlab-Tutorial-Database/README.md

 Settle on a font, image and text size, etc.

 GitHub:
 -We used GitHub to host this project, so that we could all work on it simultaneously.
+Essentially, we all cloned the repository onto our respective computers which creates a working copy.
+Then we used GitHub desktop, which is an application, to push and pull our changes to the master repository.
+GitHub also has a project feature, where you can add and move tasks along a pipeline.